Landau11th/GOAT-Framework/README.md

 -When given an independent H, target function value (newer one without phase factor) should be -2^n, where n is the number of spins and the gradient should be close to 0
 -"std" option should be used in diagonalization

+plan to try Newton method.
+How to choose gamma?